-The National Alumnae Association of Spelman College (NAASC) is the official organization that supports Spelman College, a historically Black college for women, through financial gifts, student recruitment, sisterhood, community service, and recognition of Spelman women.
+The NAASC The National Alumnae Association of Spelman College (NAASC) is the official organization that supports Spelman College, a historically Black college for women, through financial gifts, student recruitment, sisterhood, community service, and recognition of Spelman women.
 The Association provides, encourages, and promotes growth and development of alumnae through leadership opportunities and partnership alliances.
 The NAASC actively seeks to involve all former students and graduates in the fulfillment of its purpose.
-Learn More.

 About the Washington DC Metro Chapter